 Pairing Wine and Cheeses From France:

 The French will tell you that it is essential to have a correct pairing between the cheese and the wine.
 Usually, the cheese course is paired with red wine, but not always.
-It is not unusual to change from white wine with dinner to a red wine paired with the cheeses from France.
+It is not unusual to change from white wine with dinner to a red wine paired with cheeses from France.
 However, it is also acceptable to continue with white wine or champagne.
-If you are hosting, I would have a red on hand to pair with your cheeseboard.
+If you are hosting, I would have red wine on hand to pair with your cheeseboard.

-Other Insider Tips:
+Other French Cheese Tips:

 Don’t be surprised if the vendor at the fromagerie touches your cheese.
 They are checking for ripeness, especially if you tell them when you plan to eat the cheese.